 Treatment often includes:

-If nursing is too uncomfortable, pumping or manual expression is recommended.
+If nursing is too uncomfortable, you may try pumping or manual expression to move milk out of the breast.
 You can try offering the unaffected breast first until let-down occurs, to prevent discomfort.
-Talk to your health care provider about ways to manage the problem.
+Talk to your provider about ways to manage the problem.

 Thrush is a common yeast infection that can be passed between the mother and the baby during breastfeeding.
-The yeast (called Candida albicans) thrives in warm, moist areas.
+The yeast (Candida albicans) thrives in warm, moist areas.

 The baby's mouth and the mother's nipples are good places for this yeast to grow.
 Yeast infections often occur during or after antibiotic treatments.

 The baby may also have a diaper rash, a change in mood, and will want to suckle more frequently.
-Call your health care provider to get a prescription for an antifungal medication for affected members of your family.
+Call your provider to get a prescription for an antifungal medicine for affected members of your family.

-If you develop a fever or illness, contact your health care provider.
+If you develop a fever or illness, contact your provider.
 You can safely continue breastfeeding during most illnesses.
 The baby is likely to benefit from your antibodies.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.